memphis242/ascii_to_sevseg/README.md

 ```

 ### Range of Characters Supported
 The macros present within [`ascii7seg_config.h`](./ascii7seg_config.h) allow you to configure which of the following 3 ranges you want this library to support (at compile time).
+The smaller the range, the better the speed and space performance.
 By default, the maximum range is what is supported if you choose to do nothing in `ascii7seg_config.h`.

 1. Numerical Digits Only: `0` to `9`
 2. Numerical Digits + `"Error"` (both capital and lowercase)